Chemo and Radiotherapy-induced Cardiomyopathy

 Treatment of breast cancer and Hodgkin's lymphoma with radiotherapy involves irradiation of portions of the heart and may cause short-term reactions (usually pericarditis even with abundant pericardial effusion), but especially after many years.

-The long-term consequences, usually between 10 and 20 years later, sometimes even after 30 years, involve the coronary arteries, with manifestations of angina and myocardial infarction, left ventricle wall thinning and left ventricular dysfunction, valve damage, atrio-ventricular blocks, fibrosis of the pericardium which becomes less elastic and / or chronic pericardial effusion.
+The long-term consequences, usually between 10 and 20 years, sometimes even after 30 years, involve the coronary arteries, with manifestations of angina and myocardial infarction, the left ventricle with thinner walls and left ventricular dysfunction, valvular damage, atrioventricular blocks, fibrosis of the pericardium which becomes less elastic and/or chronic pericardial effusion.

 Currently, radiotherapy techniques can reduce the doses of radiation delivered and appear to be safer and more effective but it is not proven whether they have reduced long-term complications.